Projects

 In immunohistochemistry (IHC), SCLC is indicated by a round and small cell morphology, a high proliferative index (KI-67), and frequent neuroendocrine cell-differentiation (NCAM, SYN).

-Squamous cell lung carcinoma
+Lung squamous cell carcinoma

-The lung adenocarcinoma is a subtype of cancer for which therapeutic options have made remarkable progress in recent years, as many vulnerable oncogenic genomic lesions have been identified.
+The lung adenocarcinoma (LUAD) is a subtype of cancer for which therapeutic options have made remarkable progress in recent years, as many vulnerable oncogenic genomic lesions have been identified.
 Unfortunately, there are still > 25 % of cases with no known genetic cause.
 For them, immune checkpoint blockade in combination with chemotherapy is an approved treatment.
 However, the tumors often exhibit initial or acquired resistance to therapy, the origin of these resistances has not been described in detail.
 We want to find a way to counteract resistance and enhance an anti-tumor immune response.

 Selected publications